- Amazon-MGM Studios has officially selected Denis Villeneuve (Prisoners, Sicario, Dune Part I & II) to direct the next James Bond movie.

-- The auteurs being considered range from Edward Berger (All Quiet on the Western Front, Conclave) to Denis Villeneuve (Prisoners, Sicario, Dune Part I & II).
+- The other auteurs that were being considered ranged from Edward Berger (All Quiet on the Western Front, Conclave) to Edgar Wright (Shaun of the Dead, Hot Fuzz, Baby Driver).

-RELATED: The Reason Christopher Nolan Was “Rejected” By The Bond Franchise
+RELATED: The Reason Christopher Nolan Was โRejectedโ By The Bond Franchise

-The Next James Bond Directors
+The Other James Bond Directorial Candidates

 Edward Berger